SAP/spartacus-docs/_pages/contributing/git-flow-and-releases.md

 title: Git flow and release process
 ---

+## Library versions compatibility

+In this document we always refer to version as a single instance.
+However spartacus project is not a single library, but a set of libraries.

+To make it easier to know which version of one library is compatible with another library we keep version synchronized across all packages.
+That means when we want to release version `1.5.0` we release all libraries under this version (even if some libraries doesn't have any changes since the last release).

+Thanks to that you can be confident that if you install all packages with the same version everything will work correctly together.
+Different versions of libraries might work well together, but we don't test those configurations and can't promise correct behavior.

 ## Version support

 For versioning we follow semver.
 (TODO put link here).
 Apart from `stable` versions we make use of `next` and `rc` releases.